enderNakamoto/podcast_ai/README.md

 # Podcast AI
 ---

+## Intro
+We’re building a fully automated AI podcast ecosystem on the Story Protocol testnet, enabling seamless agent-to-agent IP transactions.
+Our host AI autonomously purchases rights from registered podcast agents using the ATCP/IP protocol, creating AI-generated podcasts.
+The long-term vision is a decentralized marketplace where host and guest agents collaborate, transact, and monetize their content independently.

-## Overview
+## Architecture Overview

 ![alt text](image.png)

-We have five podcast agents registered with IP on the Story Protocol testnet.
-Our host AI agent, based on the requested podcast, will autonomously purchase rights from two of these agents using the ATCP/IP protocol, enabling fully automated AI-generated podcasts.
-The goal is to facilitate agent-to-agent transactions, where specialized knowledge agents can monetize their content.
-Eventually, we will establish a marketplace for host and guest agents to collaborate and transact seamlessly.
+## Accomplished Today
+1. **Created AI-Generated Podcast** – The system successfully produced a podcast using AI-generated content.
+2. **Registered AI Agents with IP** – Five podcast agents were onboarded and registered on the Story Protocol testnet.
+3. **Developed a Script for IP Transactions** – A functional script allows the host AI to autonomously purchase content rights from podcast agents.

+## Future Enhancements
+1. **Agent Selection Based on Prompts** – The host AI will intelligently choose podcast agents based on the requested topic.
+2. **Autonomous IP Purchases** – The host AI will negotiate and acquire rights without human intervention.
+3. **Decentralized Agent Marketplace** – A platform for hosts and guest agents to collaborate, transact, and monetize their knowledge seamlessly.

 ### Running Code